Lancetilla Botanical Garden

-Lancetilla has also been the center of research and improvement of crops and production of citronella grasses and the well-known lemon tea in Central America.
+Lancetilla has also been the center for research and improvement of crops and production of citronella grasses and the well-known lemon tea in Central America.
 It is currently listed as a germplasm bank for research inside and outside the country.

-This houses a collection of more than 1,200 species of tropical plants, available for scientific and educational research, and has natural and veneered trails.
+It houses a collection of more than 1,200 species of tropical plants, available for scientific and educational research, and has natural and veneered trails.

-The botanical garden also has an orchid garden with more than 91 species, among popular and beautiful plants, including the national flower of Honduras.
+The botanical garden also has an orchid with more than 91 species, among popular and beautiful plants, including the national flower of Honduras.

-The Tela Railway Company initially established a Herbarium in Lancetilla and soon began to make massive collections of Flora near Lancetilla and between San Pedro and Tela.
-Especially Standley was working in this years and published in the 30s the Flora of the Lancetilla Valley.
+The Tela Railway Company initially established a Herbarium in Lancetilla and soon began to make massive collections of the Flora near Lancetilla and between San Pedro and Tela.
+Especially Standley was working in this year and published in the 30s the Flora of the Lancetilla Valley.
 There are also works on the exploration of Flora at this time by researchers from Harvard University, USA.
-Duplicates of these collections are currently in the Herbarium of the Escuela Agricula Panamericana Zamorano.
+Duplicates of these collections are currently in the Herbarium of Escuela Agricula Panamericana Zamorano.

 The following Projects or Programs at this time support and are related to the Lancetilla Botanical Garden

-- I-To-I: England Voluntary Service
+- I-To-I: Voluntary Service from England

 - Integrated Expert Program, CIM-GTZ, Germany